-We inquired of staff whether the Duluth Transit Authority's NTD report contained data for purchased transportation services and were informed that it does.
-The Duluth Transit Authority provides the required data and, thus, does not rely on data provided by the purchased transportation provider.
+We inquired of staff whether Metro Mobility's NTD report contains data for purchased transportation services and were informed that it does.
+Metro Mobility provides the required data and thus does not rely on data provided by the purchased transportation providers.
 Therefore, an additional certification of the purchased transportation services Federal Funding Allocation data by an independent auditor is not required (Policy Manual, Federal Funding Allocation Test w).